Table of Contents

 There are three substances in our body that are considered ketone bodies:

 Acetoacetate and beta-hydroxybutyrate are only synthesized in the mitochondrial matrix of hepatocytes.
-Brain, myocardial, and skeletal muscles all rely on the reconversion of these substances in times of low glucose levelssince they can traverse membranes easily.
+Brain, myocardial and skeletal muscles all rely on the re-conversion of these substances in times of low glucose levelssince they can traverse membranes easily.

 Since the brain cannot use fatty acids for energy generation because the blood-brain barrier is not permeable to fatty acids, it is dependent on ketone bodies in periods of fasting as its sole energy resource.
-Using ketone bodies, the brain is able to reduce its glucose demand from an average of about 150 g/day to about 50g/day.They are transported to the brain via monocarboxylate transporters 1 and 2.
+Using ketone bodies, the brain can reduce its glucose demand from an average of about 150g/day to about 50g/day.They are transported to the brain via monocarboxylate transporters 1 and 2.

 Activation of Ketone Body Synthesis

 From a biochemical perspective, ketone body synthesis will be reinforced whenever there is an increased presence of acetyl-CoA (the starting substance of ketone body synthesis), as is the case during long periods of fasting or starvation.